-Before reaching this region, you’ll take a beautiful coastal road that will introduce you to two unique mountains, Eystrahorn and Vestrahorn.
-Both of these are nicknamed ‘the Batman Mountains’, due to their dark colouration and their twin, jagged peaks.
-You’ll then come to the ‘cittaslow’ village of Djupivogur, where you can relax in coastal hot pools and admire the public art.
+Before reaching this region, you'll take a beautiful coastal road that will introduce you to two unique mountains, Eystrahorn and Vestrahorn.
+Both are nicknamed 'the Batman Mountains' due to their dark coloration and twin, jagged peaks.
+You'll then come to the 'cittaslow' village of Djupivogur, where you can relax in coastal hot pools and admire the public art.

 Animal lovers will rejoice at the abundant wildlife in the east.
-The cliffs are home to countless seabirds, and there are several puffin-watching hot spots in the region; wild reindeer, meanwhile, roam inland in great herds.
-When looking out to the seas, you may even spot seals, dolphins and whales feeding in the fertile waters.
+The cliffs are home to countless seabirds, and there are several puffin-watching hot spots in the region.
+Wild reindeer, meanwhile, roam inland in great herds.
+You may even spot seals, dolphins, and whales feeding in the fertile waters when looking out to the seas.

-Once you reach Egilsstadir, you are welcome to enjoy the region’s largest town before retiring.
-If you elected to do so when booking, you can also take a detour a little north to the Vok Baths, a geothermal spa nestled in a spectacular lake, surrounded by beautiful scenery; there are few places as luxurious and revitalising to unwind in.
+Once you reach Egilsstadir, you are welcome to enjoy the region's largest town before retiring.
+If you elect to do so when booking, you can also take a detour a little north to the Vok Baths, a geothermal spa nestled in a spectacular lake, surrounded by beautiful scenery.
+There are few places as luxurious and revitalizing to unwind in.

-On the seventh day of your eleven-day Icelandic holiday, you’ll travel out of the east and enjoy the beautiful sites of the north.
+On the seventh day of your eleven-day Icelandic holiday, you'll travel out of the east and enjoy the beautiful sites of the north.
 Before departing the region, however, you may want to check your itinerary for some final sites around Egilsstadir.
-For example, you could travel to the magical fjord of Borgarfjordur Eystri, which is renowned for its spectacular wilderness, its folklore and its wildlife.
+For example, you could travel to the magical fjord of Borgarfjordur Eystri, renowned for its spectacular wilderness, folklore, and wildlife.

-Your first main destination in the north, however, is the waterfall of Dettifoss, Europe’s most powerful falls.
+However, your first main destination in the north is the waterfall of Dettifoss, Europe's most powerful falls.
 Not only is its force and scale breathtaking, but the dramatic black valley it surges into has an ominous beauty.
-Just up- and downriver are two more waterfalls, Hafragilsfoss and Selfoss, which are just as striking.
+Just up and downriver are two more waterfalls, Hafragilsfoss and Selfoss, which are just as striking.

-Those fascinated by geology will also find plenty of sites to admire; there are pillars of basalt rising from the lakes, rows of pseudocraters around the shores, and the nearby Dimmuborgir lava fortress.
+Those fascinated by geology will also find many sites to admire.
+There are pillars of basalt rising from the lakes, rows of pseudocraters around the shores, and the nearby Dimmuborgir lava fortress.
 Not only was this one of the Icelandic locations used in Game of Thrones for its dramatic appearance, but it is also central to the national folklore, being home to the notorious Christmas trolls.

 There are two nearby locations where you can marvel over the geothermal forces of the north.
-The first of these is Namaskard Pass, a barren mountain plateau with many fumaroles belching volcanic gasses into the sky.
-The smell of sulfur, lack of life and lingering steam give this place an otherworldly air.
+The first is Namaskard Pass, a barren mountain plateau with many fumaroles belching volcanic gasses into the sky.
+The smell of sulfur, lack of life, and lingering steam give this place an otherworldly air.

 The second is the Myvatn Nature Baths.
 Located on the edge of the lakes, this is another wonderful geothermal spa where you can soak in the naturally heated, mineral-rich waters.
 If you want the chance to unwind here, be sure to select admission when booking.